jetbrains-academy/rustlings-course/Generic Types, Traits, and Lifetime/Traits/Returning Types that Implement Traits/task.md

 The ability to return a type that is only specified by the trait it implements is especially useful in the context of closures and iterators.
-It will be covered in details in the [Standard Library Types](course://Standard Library Types) section.
+It will be covered in detail in the [Standard Library Types](course://Standard Library Types) section.
 Closures and iterators create types that only the compiler knows or types that are very long to specify.
 The `impl Trait` syntax lets you concisely specify that a function returns some type that implements the